 Plixar offers a great amount of scalability in this regard – their freeware version might be enough for a small environment just starting out, and over time it would be easy to buy a license, then begin gradually adding appliances bit by bit.

-Price: Limited freeware option, trials available, licenses vary heavily depending on specific needs
+Limited freeware option, trials available, licenses vary heavily depending on your specific needs.

 IsarFlow tries to take a personalized approach, handling each acquisition of their software license with contact in an effort to specifically tailor and customize their offering to the specific needs of your network – as such, their licensing costs vary heavily and require contact.